Robert De Niro is an iconic screen star.

 - You can gain control over your future financial situation.

-- Couples choose between a system of rules agreed upon by you and your fiancé, or the ones imposed by the state.
+- What’s more; you can follow a system of rules agreed upon by you and your fiancé

-- The process requires full disclosure of financial information.
+- In addition to this, it requires transparency of financial information.

-- They can provide a sense of security
+- And they can give a sense of security

 When it comes to divorce, take control of your fate, and secure yourself the best outcome.